 Yes, we’re talking about blind dates here.
 But no one says that anymore, and in the age of swiping right and sliding into DMs, going on a date with someone you’ve never actually met before is no longer a novelty.
 It’s just called dating.
 But that doesn’t mean there isn’t a right way to do it.
 You need places that are comfortable, with good (strong) drinks, and an easy out if things go awry.
 Also, good food if things go well.
-Here are 10 spots that get the job done.
+Here are 15 spots that get the job done.

-Located in the heart of Playa Del Rey, The Tripel is one of our favorite restaurants on the Westside.
-The tiny beer and burger bar works for any situation, and that includes a date with a person who messaged you on LinkedIn.
+Located in the heart of Playa del Rey, The Tripel is one of our favorite restaurants on the Westside.
+The tiny beer-and-burger bar works for any situation, and that includes a date with a person who messaged you on LinkedIn.
 The place is small, with only five or so tables and a row of stools at the bar, but since you’re coming in midweek (no one gives up weekend real estate for a blind date), you should be able to find a seat.
-Their craft beer list is stocked, and if you do get hungry, the Tripel burger will ease the pain of him asking you to proofread his resume.
+Their craft beer list is stocked, and if you do get hungry, the Tripel Burger will ease the pain of him asking you to proofread his resume.

 You know damn well it’s a red flag that this person has their dog in all of their photos, but you don’t care.
 The dog is cute, and you want to meet it.
-Pull the “day dates are better than night dates” card, and meet them at The Morrison.
+Pull the “Day dates are better than night dates” card, and meet them at The Morrison.
 The neighborhood restaurant and bar in Atwater Village has a great front patio, as well as an actual dog menu that involves bones being served on a silver platter.
-As for you and your date, the burger is the way to go.
+As for you and your date, their “The One” burger is the way to go.
 But who’s really your date here?

 This person looks entirely different in every one of their profile photos, and you frankly have no idea which version is going to show up.
 Keep it to a Happy Hour.
 Like the one at Saint & Second in Long Beach.
-Located in Belmont Shore, Saint & Second’s Happy Hour runs weekdays from 3-6pm and with deals on beer, cocktails, and wine, along with a $12 charcuterie board you should get involved with.
+Located in Belmont Shore, Saint & Second’s Happy Hour runs weekdays from 3-6pm with deals on beer, cocktails, and wine, along with a $13 charcuterie board you should get involved with.
 Skip the downstairs dining room and head to the second-floor patio instead, where a full food menu is also available in case you are into the version they showed up as.

 Checker Hall is a massive restaurant/bar on the second floor of an old Masonic Lodge in Highland Park.
 And if that doesn’t pique your interest, we’ll make it quite clear - Checker Hall is fantastic.
 The crowd is local and probably listens to better music than you, the cocktails are tremendous (get the Carmen #Six), and there’s also a full Mediterranean-leaning food menu.
 Which is good news for you, because your date’s been in the bathroom for 20 minutes, and you wanted your own hummus appetizer anyways.